MicrosoftDocs/windows-iotcore-docs/windows-iotcore/windows-ce-app-container.md

 The primary change is in the selection of the correct BSP and additional considerations for the CE image.
 This guide assumes you are already familiar with the process to build a Windows CE system image, but it is worth looking more deeply at the changed section.

+The following sections refer to the steps above where additional information or changes exist.
+As not every step changes or some steps have multiple options the title will refer you back to where you are in the process.

 ## Step 2 - Platform Builder BSP Selection

 To support the Windows CE App Container, a new BSP that targets x86 and ARM architectures has been added to Platform Builder.